Sonnenhut/aoc2018/README.md

  - using the correct datastructure can make a huge difference (i.e Marbles/Recipe from Day09/Day14 or using a Map rather than an array)
  - lacking proper equality check (i.e. Java .equals() check in a Set - how does that properly work out with JS objects)
  - reduce, filter, split, map are very nice "out of the box" to use
- - A proper unit-testing suite that integrates into the IDE is really worth it -
+ - A proper unit-testing suite that integrates into the IDE is really worth it
+ - Infinite loops will hang the browser, cumbersome to debug stuff in the browser